secretstartups/handbook/customer-success/index.html.md

 ## Account Team

-The account team is comprised of the Strategic Account Leader/Account Executive, Solutions Architect (Enterprise), and Technical Account Manager.
+The account team is comprised of the Strategic Account Leader/Account Executive, Solutions Architect (Enterprise), and Customer Success Manager.

 [More information about the account team](/handbook/customer-success/account-team/)

-## Overlap Between Solution Architects and Technical Account Managers
+## Overlap Between Solution Architects and Customer Success Managers

 SA owns 1) pre-sales technical evaluation and relationships prior to the initial sale and 2) tier upgrades and new business units (i.e., connected new) within an existing customer.
-TAM owns 1) post-sales customer relationship and 2) license upgrades within an existing customer.
+CSM owns 1) post-sales customer relationship and 2) license upgrades within an existing customer.

 [More information on the transition and ownership between Pre-Sales and Post-Sales](/handbook/customer-success/pre-sales-post-sales-transition/)